tlmatjuda/qa-automation-exercise-com/README.md

 Because this project demonstrates using QABase as a BOM (and not as a Maven parent), you won’t inherit the framework’s pre-wired Allure profile.
 To generate Allure reports you must define a local profile named allure-reports in your POM.
 Once this profile exists, you can run with either the profile id or a property.

-If your local Maven has Allure plugin configured, you can generate/serve the report:
 Copy-paste profile snippet (taken from this project’s pom.xml):

 ```xml